petter-addo/video-avplay-tracker/README.md

 # New Relic AVPlay Tracker Agent

-The New Relic AVPlay Tracker enhances your media applications by tracking video events, playback errors, and other activities, providing comprehensive insights into performance and user interactions.
+The New Relic AVPlay Tracker enhances your Samsung Tizen smart TV media applications by tracking video events, playback errors, and other activities, providing comprehensive insights into performance and user interactions.

 - The AVPlay tracker is available as a ready-to-use JavaScript snippet for easy copy-paste integration.
 - New Relic AVPlay tracker auto-detects events emitted by AVPlay Player.